Mlamichhane1/Mlamichhane1/README.md

 👋 Hi, I’m @Mlamichhane1!
-I’m an incoming Software Engineering major at Drexel University.
-I’m passionate about AI, machine learning, and software development, especially their role in solving real-world problems in healthcare through automation, analytics, and predictive modeling.
+I’m a B.S.
+Economics student at Drexel University, pursuing a minor in Data Science.
+I’m passionate about AI, data analytics, and software development, and I love exploring how technology can solve real-world economic and healthcare problems through automation, analytics, and predictive modeling.

-🌱 I’m currently expanding my skills in Python, Java, SQL, and software design principles, while also learning ML frameworks like TensorFlow and PyTorch and cloud tools like AWS and GCP.
+🌱 I’m currently growing my skills in Python, SQL, R, and data visualization tools like Tableau and Power BI, while also learning machine learning techniques and working on economics-focused data projects.

-💡 I’m open to collaborating on software projects, ML/AI applications, Kaggle challenges, and building impactful tools that drive innovation in healthcare and beyond.
+💡 I’m open to collaborating on data analytics dashboards, ML/AI applications, and innovative projects that combine economics, data, and technology.

 📫 Reach me:
 🔗 LinkedIn

 📧 lamichhanemadhav2018@gmail.com

-⚡ Fun fact: I love solving logic puzzles and streamlining workflows—my last project improved efficiency by 20%!
+⚡ Fun fact: My latest dashboard project analyzed 14 years of U.S. inflation data, turning raw economic indicators into interactive, insight-driven visuals in less than a day!